HinaKhan94/palpicker/README.md

 - django-allauth - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 - django-crispy-forms - provides a `crispy` filter and `{% crispy %}` tag that allows control of the rendering behavior of Django forms in a very elegant and DRY way.
 - crispy-boostrap4 - Bootstrap4 template pack for django-crispy-forms.
-- coverage - allows to create a coverage report of automated testing.

 ### Frameworks & Tools

 - Django - used to set up the back-logic and user model on the website.
 - GitHub - used to host the source code of the website.
 Also contains the record of the Agile development framework set up to plan the project, using issues, milestones, and projects on GitHub.
-- CodeAnywhere - used to write and develop the code for the website, and for committing and pushing code to GitHub.
+- Gitpod - used to write and develop the code for the website, and for committing and pushing code to GitHub.
 - Heroku - used for live website deployment.
 - Cloudinary - is a cloud storage solution for website media and other static files.
 It also allows for the manipulation and optimization of media delivery.
 - Bootstrap - used throughout the site for responsiveness, layout, and predefined style elements.
 - Balsamiq - used to create the project wireframes.
-- Lucid Chart - used for creating the ERD.
+- MySQL - used for creating the ERD.
 - Google Fonts - used to import fonts for the website.
 - Font Awesome - used for icon features on the site.
 - Canva - used to generate the color scheme.